Strategies for Teaching, Assessment & Retention Grants - STAR

 Eligibility: All T/TT and FTT (at least 75% FTE) faculty are eligible to apply.
 ADTS and AI members are ineligible.
 Any previous STAR awardees are ineligible to apply again.

-The Academy of Distinguished Teaching Scholars (ADTS) and Academic Innovation (AI) are pleased to announce the Strategies for Teaching, Assessment & Retention Grants (STAR) program for Fall 2022.
+The Academy of Distinguished Teaching Scholars (ADTS) and Academic Innovation (AI) are pleased to announce the Strategies for Teaching, Assessment & Retention Grants (STAR) program for Spring 2023.
 The program seeks proposals to develop and implement inclusive pedagogy, digital literacy, experiential learning, evidence-based research and practices, or the use of technology to enhance accessibility and undergraduate student success.
 Proposals should describe how their teaching practices promote student success while enhancing student engagement and equitable learning.

 Proposal Instructions and Review Process